wobsoriano/vue-wrap-balancer/README.md

 </template>
 ```

-Make sure to have an `id` attribute when using with Nuxt 2.
+The `id` attribute is required to make it consistent in SSR environments.

 If you have multiple `<Balancer>` components used, it’s recommended (but optional) to use `<Provider>` to wrap the entire app.
 This will make them share the re-balance logic and reduce the HTML size: